 Just remember to do a sweep of the function room before you leave.
 If you party overran the 2 hour cut off then some of the parents may have fallen through a vortex in their own brain and need some medical assistance.

 P.S.
 Let’s all remember that as harrowing as entertaining a bunch of other people’s kids for 2 hours is, at least it’s a once yearly event.
 Now think about teachers.
 They have to do this EVERY DAY.

 Thank you teachers, you are off the scale amazing!

 P.P.S I thought I might like to be a teacher once so I volunteered in a local primary school and I had to try REALLY, REALLY hard not to swear at the kids.
 It was a pre-school.
 They were 3 years old.
 I eventually had to face the fact I just wasn’t a nice enough person.
 Luckily now I have fashioned some sort of career out of whinging about children on the internet, which I am much more suited to.P.S.
 My new book is out NOW.
-It is very stupid and makes a good Christmas present for people who like rude words.
-It is certainly not for children.
-You can buy it on Amazon (currently 69% off!) here or in all good bookshops and supermarkets :)
+It makes a lovely stocking filler for people who like rude words and bad drawings and you can buy it on Amazon (CURRENTLY 67% OFF!!) here or in all good bookshops and supermarkets :)